The Process For Citizenship Through Marriage

 The application for naturalization must be made by submitting Form N-400 to the USCIS.
 You’ll need to attend an interview at a USCIS office where your application will be reviewed and you’ll be tested on your knowledge of English and civics.

 Marriage to a U.S. citizen does not guarantee approval of your application.
 Since the government takes U.S. citizenship and fraudulent marriages very seriously, your marriage will be scrutinized for legitimacy with this type of application.
 In other words, you will need to prove to the USCIS agency that your marriage is bona fide.
-From our offices in Corpus Christi and Austin, a lawyer at Walker Gates Vela can prep you for all interview questions, examinations, and ensure your application includes the proper evidence of eligibility.
-To learn more about our services, contact our Texas immigration law firm today by calling (512) 633-1785 for our Austin office or (361) 356-4502 for our Corpus Christi office.
+From our offices in Austin, a lawyer at Walker Gates Vela can prep you for all interview questions, examinations, and ensure your application includes the proper evidence of eligibility.
+To learn more about our services, contact our Texas immigration law firm today.